 Application Requirements and Dates

-Applicants for the Woodrow Wilson Foreign Policy Fellowship Program must submit for consideration no later than 11: 59PM EST, Friday, September 26, 2014 a complete copy of the application form, a copy of their resume, and a recommendation letter from a member of Congress (recommended).
+Applicants for the Woodrow Wilson Foreign Policy Fellowship Program must submit for consideration no later than 11:59PM EST, Tuesday, March 31, 2015 a complete copy of the application form, a copy of their resume, and a recommendation letter from a member of Congress (recommended).
+Applications will open Monday, February 23, 2015.

-The dates for the Fall 2014 Seminar Series are October 17 and 24, November 14 and 21, and December 5 and 12.
-If accepted, each fellow is required to attend at least five (5) sessions of the seminar series on Fridays, 2:30pm -- 5:30pm.
+The dates for the Spring 2015 Seminar Series are April 17, April 24, May 1, May 8, May 15 and May 22.
+If accepted, each fellow is required to attend at least five (5) sessions of the seminar series, which runs on Friday from 2:30pm -- 5:30pm.
 Please do not apply unless you know you can attend all program dates.

 To find out more about the application or apply click here!

-The Woodrow Wilson Foreign Policy Fellowship Program is generously supported by Carnegie Corporation of New York and The William and Flora Hewlett Foundation.
+The Woodrow Wilson Foreign Policy Fellowship Program is generously supported by Carnegie Corporation of New York.